refreshwf/career-resources/README.md

 Online resources and tips to help you land a new exciting career.

+### Real Artist Ship - Steve Jobs
+If you do one thing, ship a product / project.
+The experience you take from this is invaluable.

 ### Get Involved
 + [Refresh Wichita Falls](http://refreshwichitafalls.com/)
 + [StackOverflow](http://stackoverflow.com/)